 Your doctor may prescribe a type of medicine called a beta blocker to help lower your risk for SCA.
 Your doctor also may discuss beginning statin treatment if you have an elevated risk for developing heart disease or having a stroke.
 Doctors usually prescribe statins for people who have:

 Your doctor also may prescribe other medications to:

 Take all medicines regularly, as your doctor prescribes.
 Don’t change the amount of your medicine or skip a dose unless your doctor tells you to.
-You should still follow a heart-healthy lifestyle, even if you take medicines to treat your coronary heart disease.
+You should still follow a heart-healthy lifestyle, even if you take medicines to treat your heart disease.